In many ways we are more microbes than humans

-Our cells are outnumbered by the microbes (including bacteria, fungi and viruses) by a factor of 1.3 to 1 and their genes even outnumber the genes of the human body by a factor of 150:1!
-These genes are important tools for our bodies, without which we wouldn't feel so good, or in fact, without which we wouldn't be able to survive.
+Our human cells are outnumbered by the microbes by a factor of 1.3 to 1.
+Their genes even outnumber the genes of the human body by a factor of 150:1!
+These genes are important tools for our bodies, without which we wouldn't be able to survive.

 Antibiotics are the biggest threat to our microbiome

-By removing our beneficial bacteria, it makes us vulnerable to pathogenic bacteria, which move in on a wiped-out ecosystem where they can then settle and make us sick.
-However, the microbiome of healthy people eventually recovers within a year, but immune-deficient people struggle to regain their healthy microbiome, which results in a vicious circle of the need for more antibiotics to be taken…
+Removing our beneficial bacteria makes us vulnerable to pathogenic bacteria, which move in a wiped-out ecosystem where they can then settle and make us sick.
+Immune-deficient people struggle to regain their healthy microbiome, which results in a vicious circle of the need for more antibiotics to be taken…

 There are various diseases which correlate with the removement of our beneficial bacteria: